notlikecalvin/notlikecalvin.github.io/_projects/2020-07-01-the-lego-theatre-project.md

 A lockdown project that got a bit out of hand.
 So far I've designed Lego models of <a href="https://www.etcconnect.com/" title="Electronic Theatre Controls">ETC</a>'s **Ion classic** and **Gio** consoles, and **Sensor 3** dimmer modules and rack.

+I've shamelessly based the *Lego Theatre* theming on the *<a href="https://www.lego.com/en-gb/themes/architecture/story" title="Lego Architecture at Lego.com">Lego Architecture</a>* range.

 ---

 ## ION